tjg17/f19-analysis/README.md

 # f19-analysis
-MATLAB fode for F-19 MRI image analysis
+MATLAB code for F-19 MRI image analysis of washin and washout kinetics.